cairo-book/cairo-book/src/ch02-02-data-types.md

 #### The Short String Type

 Cairo doesn't have a native type for strings, but you can store characters forming what we call a "short string" inside `felt252`s.
+A short string has a max length of 31 chars.
+This is to ensure that it can fit in a single felt (a felt is 252 bits, one ASCII char is 8 bits).
 Here are some examples of declaring values by putting them between single quotes:

 ```rust
 let my_first_char = 'C';